Phone: +47 22 00 47 39 /

 I am a Geo-ecologist (MSc) and specialized in analyses of climate extremes in climate models (PhD, IMPRS ESM, Hamburg).

-I study various factors that can drive changes in climate extremes, such as climate variability and anthropogenic factors (e.g., greenhouse gases and air pollution).
-I use interdisciplinary approaches and work on a better integration of natural and social sciences.
-Particularly, I am interested in relating physical aspects of climate extremes to socio-economic impacts and questions related to risk assessment and decision making.
+I have done work related to various factors that can drive changes in climate extremes, such as climate variability and anthropogenic activities (e.g., greenhouse gases and air pollution), and evaluation of climate model simulations.
+In my current research, I use interdisciplinary approaches for better integration of natural and social sciences.
+Particularly, I am interested in relating physical and statistical aspects of climate extremes to socio-economic impacts and questions related to risk assessment and decision making.

 - Lead Author for IPCC AR6 WG1, Chapter 12 "Climate change information for regional impact and for risk assessment"